tlin31/leetcode/notes/Sorting&Merge.md

 	- divides an array's elements into several buckets.
 The buckets are then sorted one at a time, either using a different sorting algorithm or by recursively applying the bucket sorting algorithm.
 	- good for double/float
 	- use linked list for multiple elements in an bucket
+	- when restored sorted array: use input[i]'s value to get to buckets, see how many elements are in front of it, then it corresponds to the output array's location-1

 ### 1. Complexity